Quasi-Characters for three-character Rational Conformal Field Theories: Introduction

 Given a known RCFT, one can ask whether one can construct new characters from its characters.
 One such method uses Hecke operators, slightly generalized to act on vector valued modular forms (VVMFs), on the characters of the given RCFT\cite{Harvey:2018rdc,Harvey:2019qzs}.
 This method has been utilised to construct new admissible characters for a large class of examples with up to six characters\cite{Duan:2022ltz}.
 This method has the advantage that we know the modular data of the new characters.

 Gaberdiel, Hampapura, Mukhi (GHM) propose a coset-like construction that leads to potentially new RCFTs\cite{Gaberdiel:2016zke}.
-Let $\chi_i(\tau)$ ($i=0,\ldots,(n-1)$) be the characters of a known RCFT (with central charge $c$ less than 24).
+Let $\chi_i(\tau)$ ($i=0,\ldots,(n-1)$) be the characters of a known RCFT (with central charge $c$ less than 24\footnote{This constraint on central charge is a practical one as all meromorphic RCFTs up to $c=24$ have been classified\cite{Schellekens:1992db}.}).
 Let $m_i$ denote the multiplicities of the characters in the RCFT.
 Then, the diagonal torus partition function is given by (with $m_0=1$)

 Let the GHM coset dual have character $\widetilde{\chi}_i(\tau)$.
 Form the vector consisting of the characters of given RCFT and its GHM dual.
 Call them, $\mathbb{X}$ and $\widetilde{\mathbb{X}}$, respectively.
 Further, let $M=\text{Diag}(m_0,\ldots,m_{n-1})$ be the matrix of multiplicities.
 Then, one has the relation